Academic Dean's Office

 The Accounting Office, located in the basement of Carpenter Hall, prepares student bills, receives payments and issues cash advances or reimbursements.
 In addition, the Accounting Office pays bills and processes transfers of funds for student organizations.

-The Admissions Office recruits and enrolls academically qualified students who have personal integrity, curiosity, independence, commitment to service and intention to be engaged in the academic and co-curricular life of Earlham.
+Located in Tyler Hall, the Admissions Office recruits and enrolls academically qualified students who have personal integrity, curiosity, independence, commitment to service and intention to be engaged in the academic and co-curricular life of Earlham.

 Alumni and Development